Blue-breasted blue flycatcher

 The blue-breasted blue flycatcher (Cyornis herioti), also known as the blue-breasted flycatcher, is a species of bird in the family Muscicapidae.
 It is endemic to the Philippines found only north and central parts of Luzon.
 Its natural habitat is tropical moist lowland forests.
 The Rufous-breasted blue flycatcher (Cyornis camarinensis) was formerly considered to be a subspecies.

 Description and taxonomy

-Ebird describes this as "An attractive flycatcher of forest understory from the lowlands to low mountains in northern and central Luzon.
-Male has a deep blue throat, chest and upperparts, blackish face, and pale blue forehead and eyebrow.
-Female has a brown back, rufous wings and tail, gray head, orange throat and pale eyebrow.
-Male is somewhat similar to Blue-and-white Flycatcher, but Blue-breasted Blue has orange-fringed white belly.
-Female somewhat similar to Mugimaki female but has a gray head.
-Song is a high-pitch, shrill "tsiiiiiiiii!" followed by a variety of lower notes.."

 It was formerly conspecific with the rufous-breasted blue flycatcher from south Luzon.
 It was split as a separate species based on the male's eponymous blue breast.
 As the rufous-breasted flycatcher is an extremely rare bird and there are barely and specimens, the differences between the two species' females are poorly understood.